-Insisting on value for money is not only fully consistent with compassion for the victims of disease, it is the only way to avert needless suffering. $^{lxi}$
+"Insisting on value for money is not only fully consistent with compassion for the victims of disease, it is the only way to avert needless suffering."
+62

-The caring activities which express human compassion in health services are at risk of being discounted by policies based on the assumption that value for money is defined solely in terms of cure or prevention.
-Caring for people with AIDS would be defined as 'discretionary' by the logic of this methodology.
-Caring for people with disabilities, in particular older people with disabilities (eg stroke), is rendered an even greater waste of money in this schema.
+The caring activities which express human compassion within a health system are at risk of being discounted by policies based on the assumption that value for money is defined solely in terms of cure or prevention.
+Caring for people with AIDS would be defined as "discretionary" by the logic of this methodology.
+Caring for people with disabilities, in particular older people with disabilities, is rendered an even greater waste of money in this schema.